 7. It’s cost effective.

-A compounding blog post is a piece of content that continues to earn you increased traffic over time.
-It can earn you organic traffic for months & years after the post goes live.
-While a decaying blog post earns traffic initially when you post it, but then the traffic slowly tapers off as it falls off your social media & blog scroll.
-Which feels like a waste don’t you think?
-One study found that compounding blog posts create SIX TIMES more traffic for websites than decaying posts.
-So it’s definitely true that the more compounding posts on your site, the more traffic you’ll have.
+A compounding blog post is a piece of content that continues to earn you increased traffic over time – posts that earn you organic traffic for months & even years after the post goes live.
+While a decaying blog post earns traffic initially when you post it, the traffic slowly tapers off as it falls off your social media & blog scroll.

-Influencers should always want to know how to grow their blog traffic.
-Having compounding blog posts on your site is really what’s going to set you apart from a traffic standpoint.
+Influencers should always put focus on growing their blog traffic.
+From a traffic standpoint, having compounding blog posts on your site is a great way to set you apart from the rest.

 9. SEO gives bloggers their most valuable resource back: TIME.